Kale, white beans and tomatoes combine in this super healthy soup to create a simple, easy, low-fat lunch or even dinner.

 I count this soup as one of my go-to, easy-to-make, tasty and nutritious recipes.
 This recipe only takes about 30 minutes from start to finish.
 In fact, this winter soup recipe is one of my favorite cheap and healthy meals.

-This one-pot dish is simple, yet bursting with flavor.
+This one-pot dish is simple, yet bursting with flavor and a taste of Italy.
 It could be called a ‘poverty food’ since it’s pretty inexpensive to make, and is actually really delicious.

 The key to this depth of flavor in my opinion, is keeping the added seasonings as simple as possible.
 Some say fresh is best, but I love the ease of using dried Italian seasoning mix for this recipe.